anberino/RPGSIMPLE/Simple.md

 If you intend for a one session campaign, maybe leveling up isn't so interesting - in this case, you may want to have your PCs start with more Experience Points.
 However, for longer campaigns, you could have a low starting XP total and a slow incremental growth on each character as they level up.

 All characters must start with a certain amount of XP to acquire their starting AAs (however, this amount can be 0 - more on that in **Chapter 6**).

+*Customization note: a seasoned GM or group of RPG players may decide that this is just preposterous and that characters should gain experience to level up.
+If that is the case, you are free to assign value of experience to defeating enemies, finishing quests and etc, and then only level up a character once they reached a certain threshold of experience.
+If that makes your game better, feel free to do so, but it's not part of the core system.*

 ### 7) Inventory and Equipment

 Since Simple's purpose is to create easy-to-use RPG systems, there is no fixed rule on how to determine inventory space.
-The easiest way is to simply leave it to the GMs common sense, deciding on if a PC can carry another item or not by taking a quick look at their current inventory and abilities.
-It is encouraged that when creating a character, the GM and player should decide on how said character will carry their equipment, by having a rucksack, a bag, deep pockets or something else - this way, each PC will have a different inventory space.
+The way it works is to simply leave it to the GMs common sense, deciding on if a PC can carry another item or not by taking a quick look at their current inventory and abilities.
+It is encouraged that when creating a character, the GM and player should decide on how said character will carry their equipment, by having a rucksack, a bag, deep pockets or something else - this way, each PC will have a different but easily manageable inventory space.

-Another encouraged solution is to assign a arbitrary "Weight" value to each item and make so each character can carry a certain amount of "Weight" according to their capabilities - however, be aware that you as a GM will need to, everytime you create an item or weapon for your PCs to find, you will need to assign it a "Weight" value that should be noted and kept consistent.
+*Customization note: another possible solution is to assign a arbitrary "Weight" value to each item and make so each character can carry a certain amount of "Weight" according to their capabilities - however, be aware that you as a GM will need to, everytime you create an item or weapon for your PCs to find, you will need to assign it a "Weight" value that should be noted and kept consistent.*

 *Author's Note: I don't really like the "Weights" thing, requires to much effort and balancing - and it's not interpetative.
 I'd rather have a PC realize their bag is full and say something as "Can I wrap this new sword around my leg then?" and that action to have future implications, than simply needing to drop a random item of the same weight.*

 Simple's *Equipments* can have many types, but to put it simply, anything that isn't stored in a character's bag and is of easy access is considered an *Equipment*.
 This can be a piece of armor, a weapon or even a vial of some sort that your character keeps in their belt.
 During an *Action Sequence*, if a character wants to use something in their Inventory, they will need to spend an action to equip it.
 There may be exceptions, decided by the GM's common sense.
+An *Equipment*, however, can be used on the spot - that means a character will not need to spend an action to pick up and equip it, they will just do their action normally using said item.

 In general, an armor-like *Equipment* will generally either add to the character's die roll in a Contest while defending or negate an injury and be broken.
 However, whatever your character is wearing may sometimes not be an armorpiece, such as simple clothing or robes, but it may still be destroyed by an attack.